grafana/agent/docs/getting-started.md

         # PASTE remote_write SECTION HERE
 ```

-For example, this configuration file configures the Grafana Cloud Agent to
+For example, this configuration file configures the Grafana Agent to
 scrape itself without using the integration:

 ```yaml